joefrost01/data-pipeline/docs/design.md

 ### Disaster Recovery

 BigQuery, GCS, Pub/Sub, and Cloud Run are all multi-zone managed services; GKE clusters are deployed across multiple zones within a single region.
-Cross-region DR is not required for this surveillance pipeline: in the event of a regional outage, RTO and RPO are determined by the bank’s broader GCP regional failover strategy rather than this solution specifically.
+Cross-region DR is not required for this data pipeline: in the event of a regional outage, RTO and RPO are determined by the bank’s broader GCP regional failover strategy rather than this solution specifically.

 ---